boxheed/gradle-sweeney-plugin/README.md

 ```

 ## JDK Version
-This is a shorthand to test the jdk version, and is a form of specialisation of the VersionRange as such it does not require the 'value' to be defined and can take on a shorter syntax
+This is a shorthand to test the jdk version, and is a form of specialisation of the VersionRange as such it does not require the 'value' to be defined and can take on a shorter syntax.
+By default this rule is evaluated immediately on parsing of the definition.
 ```
 sweeney {
     // tests whether the jdk is version 1.7 or above